 - They have to deliver Prime orders within two days.

 The shipping fees alone can be a profit killer.
 Consequently, some companies have to quit selling under SFP because it results in negative profits.
+These added stresses are difficult to overcome for those that have a smaller profit margin on their product.

 Despite these expenses, Art of Words remains successful under SFP.
 “We know having to meet the two-day shipping requirement will result in lower profit margins,” says Berman.
 “While we’ve never had negative profits, sometimes there are orders where we break even.
 But because we’re selling on Prime, we have so many orders it makes up for the shipping costs.”